Scream 4 (soundtrack): Scream 4 (Original Motion Picture Soundtrack)

-Scream 4 is the last score composed by Beltrami in the Scream franchise, as he was replaced by Brian Tyler for the fifth and sixth instalments.
+Scream 4 was the last score composed by Beltrami in the Scream franchise for a while, as he was replaced by Brian Tyler for the fifth and sixth instalments and Jeremy Zuckerman in the television series.
 The initial release consisted of only 21 tracks from Beltrami's score lasting for an hour.
 When the score was packaged in a limited edition box set, along with the predecessor's scores, the album consisted the complete score with additional cues and demos from the original score, running for more than one hour.
 The limited edition box set was released on January 7, 2022, to coincide the soundtrack release of Scream (2022).